IanVS/prettier-plugin-sort-imports/README.md

 [side effect imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#import_a_module_for_its_side_effects_only),
 such as `import 'mock-fs'`.
 These imports often modify the global scope or apply some patches to the current environment, which may affect other imports.
-To preserve potential side effects, these kind of side effect imports are not sorted.
+To preserve potential side effects, these kind of side effect imports are classified as unsortable.
 They also behave as a barrier that other imports may not cross during the sort.
 So for example, let's say you've got these imports:

 ```javascript
 import E from 'e';